s4v4te974/poc_registaire_qc_java/README.md

-which download data, reduce number of entry of the CSV files, and process them to keep some valuable data in a postgresql DB
+This batch is a pco to handle big csv file

+The tasklet download the file, unzip it, and remove line to keep an hundred

+the batch himself read the csv Files and cross data with the other csv files to keep only some data

+The database is a Postgresql